 The classic Wiener Schnitzel should be made from veal (it can also be made from chicken or pork) which is covered in breadcrumbs and fried until golden.
 It is normally accompanied by a potato salad in a watery, sweet dill dressing.

 Skopik & Lohn is a fantastic bistro that serves one of the best schnitzels in the city.
 The restaurant also has an extensive wine list to accompany your meal.

 Day 3 in Vienna: Cultural Vienna

-Day Three of this ‘3 days in Vienna’ itinerary focuses on some vital cultural sights in the city such as the Art History Museum, the Vienna State Opera, and the Central Cemetery.
+Day Three of this ‘3 days in Vienna’ itinerary focuses on some vital cultural sights in the city such as the Art History Museum, beautiful examples of Jugendstil architecture, and the famous Hundertwasser House.

 Begin your day by treating yourself to a fantastic breakfast spread at Café Jelinek.
 This bohemian café isn’t as well-known as some of the other famous coffeehouses in Vienna and as a result, you’re likely to come across locals in this joint.

 The café’s yellow walls are adorned with signed portraits of celebrities from the Austrian theater, literature, and cabaret scene.
 Unlike most other coffee houses which have a polished interior, Café Jelinek has bucked the trend and reeks of shabby chic.